teaching the awesome potential of being human

 Motivational keynote speeches, workshops, and seminars on leadership and conflict-resolution based on the values used by world heroes of peace - Military, corporate, higher education, civic organizations

-Adjunct Faculty - Design and teach college-level courses
+Adjunct Faculty - Designed and tought college-level courses

 1985 to 2005 Hiram College Hiram, Ohio